 Where to Eat

 With its vibrant, food-loving Muslim community, there is so much to offer the visitor to Cape Town—whether you are looking for strictly halal meals or wish to enjoy Muslim-friendly eateries as well.
 Celebratory feasts are entrenched in the Cape Town food culture, and the “Cape Malay” cuisine is as popular with Muslim visitors as it is with all tourists.
-Some of the top certified halal restaurants include 126 Cape Kitchen and Cafe and Saray Restaurant, while Gold Restaurant is an excellent choice for Muslim-friendly dining options (although they do serve alcohol).
+One of the top certified halal restaurants includes 126 Cape Kitchen and Cafe, while Gold Restaurant is an excellent choice for Muslim-friendly dining options (although they do serve alcohol).

 The @hiltoncapetown1 will be launching their new restaurant @126ckc on Sunday.
 Join them on Mother's Day to try the Blackened Goat Cheese Salad 🍴#capetown #lovecapetown #capetownliving #capetownlife #capetownvibes #capetownfood #capetownlove #capetownbest #capetownsummer #capetownwinter #capetowncafe #capetownfoodie #capetownpictures